Share this publication

 When is La Ceiba Carnival?

-This year La Ceiba Carnival will begin on Saturday May 11th, 2019 and culminate on Saturday May 25th, 2019.
+The 2020 La Ceiba Carnival begins on Saturday May 9th and ends on Saturday May 23rd, 2020.

-La Ceiba Carnival is a celebration for St. Isidore the Labourer, the patron saint of La Ceiba who celebrates his day on May 15th, and it is an official public holiday.
+La Ceiba Carnival is a celebration that is held to honor St. Isidore the Labourer, who is the patron saint of La Ceiba and celebrates his day on 15th May, which is an official public holiday.

 Where is La Ceiba Carnival?